subhamg6/Tech-News/README.md

 - **Struggling to find** in-depth coverage of the topics that matter to you?
 - **Juggling multiple websites** to stay informed?

-## With ABHI CHARAN TECH NEWS, you get:
+## With Subham TECH NEWS, you get:

 - **Curated Content**: We hand-pick the best tech stories, saving you precious time.